 The sources of protein are equally diverse as the varieties of people demanding protein products.
 Of course, different protein products provide different benefits and thus the growth of each protein source provides some indication of the primary market drivers.
-Although she may not fit the stereotype, there’s a decent chance Little Miss Muffet was all about the gains as she sat on her tuffet, eating her curds and whey.
-Whey protein is a key source of protein for body-building and gym-exercise targeted protein products.
+Whey protein, for example, is a key source of protein for body-building and gym-exercise targeted protein products.
 It is one of the most popular proteins as it can more easily be absorbed by the human body.
 This market is responsible for a large part of the projected protein market growth with the whey protein market set to grow to 12.4 billion U.S. dollars in value by 2021.